-This exciting, free and innovative online training resource for young people has been wholly sponsored by our Charity and delivered by the Open University Business School’s True Potential PUFin centre, led by Martin Upton, its Director.
-Even in its first few months, feedback from users indicates that it has been very well received.
+It has been wholly sponsored by our Charity and delivered by the Open University Business School’s True Potential PUFin centre, led by Martin Upton, its Director.

-The award granted £200,000 over three years to MyBnk.
+The award granted a total of £200,000 spread over three years.
 This directly supported over 15,000 young people in Greater London and the West Country, equipping them with real-life money skills through a series of hands-on workshops.

 These were delivered in areas where funding could not be afforded by schools, notwithstanding that financial literacy is now a component of the National Curriculum.

-At the close of this funding project, MyBnk celebrated its 10th birthday and continues to expand its work in universities and prisons, where young people still demonstrate a lack of understanding of financial management and debt.
+MyBnk celebrated its 10th birthday at the close of this funding project in 2016 and has since continued to expand its work in universities and prisons, where young people still demonstrate a lack of understanding of financial management and debt.